MykolaSainiuk/pysaka/README.md

     logger<write>('Hello world!', { some: 'data' });

-you are not obliged to specify the first argument as a string however it's advised to do so, especially if you use 'text' format (for optimal formatting).
+<ins>Note</ins>: you are not obliged to specify the first argument as a string however it's advised to do so, especially if you use 'text' format (for optimal formatting).

+## Available methods

-where <write> is any of the following methods:
+Where <write> is any of the following methods:

     logger.debug('Hello world!');
     logger.info('Hello world!');